gdavidbutler/pthreadChannel/README.md

 ### Blob

-To support inter-process exchanges, blob items can be transported through sockets and pipes.
+To support inter-process exchanges, blobs can be transported through sockets and pipes.
-(Since a pthread can't both wait in a chanPoll() and in a poll()/select()/etc., the old Unix fork() (using pthreads) reader / writer technique is used.)
+(Since a pthread can't both wait in a chanPoll() and in a poll()/select()/etc., the classic Unix fork() style (using pthreads) reader / writer technique is used.)

-Both stream and size preserving (using [Netstring](https://en.wikipedia.org/wiki/Netstring) protocol) modes are supported.
+Several framing methods are supported:

+* chanBlbNf
+  * No framing.
+Read size is count from read() limited by the specified size.
+Write size is blob size.
+* chanBlbNs
+  * Read and write framed using [Netstring](https://en.wikipedia.org/wiki/Netstring).
+* chanBlbH1
+  * Read framed using [HTTP/1.1](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) on Content-Length: and Transfer-Encoding:chunked headers.
+Write size is blob size.

 Find the API in chanBlb.h:

 * chanSock
-  * Blob exchange through a reliable, full duplex, bound socket over read and write Channels.
+  * Blob exchange through a reliable, full duplex, connected socket over read and write Channels.
 * chanPipe
   * Blob exchange through reliable, half duplex, read and write pipes over read and write Channels.